By Michael Apfel

 MODESTO, CA – The defense urged Stanislaus County Superior Court Judge Carrie Stephens to grant an additional court date in January of 2023 to resolve a felony possession for sales of methamphetamine case, arguing her client needed time to find secure housing before he agreed to reach a deal with the prosecution.

-On June 23, 2021, Daniel Perez allegedly committed a felony by possessing methamphetamine for sale in violation of California Health and Safety Code.
+On June 23, 2021, the accused allegedly committed a felony by possessing methamphetamine for sale in violation of California Health and Safety Code.

 Vita Palazuelos, the Deputy District Attorney, submitted his case for a ruling, prompting Judge Stephens to ask defense counsel what specific obstacles to settlement there were.

-The defense argued she planned on eventually agreeing to a deal with the prosecution, but she was concerned the consequences of a deal would be best dealt with by Perez at a time when he had a reliable living situation.
+The defense argued she planned on eventually agreeing to a deal with the prosecution, but she was concerned the consequences of a deal would be best dealt with by the accused at a time when he had a reliable living situation.

 “He expects that it is going to make being on probation easier rather than being on transient formal probation, which has a different reporting schedule,” said the defense attorney.